QuantGen/G2F_RESOURCES/mdfiles/ExamineEnvData.md

 ### Generate a pdf with plots of weather data by trial

-The following code produces a series of plots to examine the different sources of weather data.
+The code produces a series of plots to examine the different sources of weather data.
 Each plot by trial (year-location combination) consists of 3 panels:
 1) Upper boxplot with yield for all trials and average yield for the trial of interest.
 2) left scatter plot of temperature by weather station (red: G2F, green: NASA).
 3) right bar plot of monthly accumulated rainfall by weather station.
-The title contains the number of days from sowing to harvesting and the final source of weather data selected based on visual assessment.

 All plots are collected into a pdf file: [plots_collection.pdf](https://github.com/QuantGen/G2F_RESOURCES/blob/main/Data/OutputFiles/plots_collection.pdf)